|

 apartheid and gender discrimination has undermined the status of women’s

+health and left them more vulnerable to infections.
 I could stand here and cite statistic after statistic that would

 validate the desperate plight of rural women and single mothers in

+particular.
+They are not statistics that I can ignore.
 As a political leader, as the MEC of Transport in KwaZulu-Natal I

 cannot and will not ignore the painful life that single mothers and their

+children have been forced to endure.
 Pushing back the frontiers of poverty – building a better life for

 all – cannot possibly be achieved unless we create work and business